 Once they’ve done what they need to do, they print out the pictures for you to take home.
 I’ve included one of ours below.
 I am perfectly aware that it is not particularly remarkable or different to any other baby scan you will have seen, but that is OUR baby!

-The good news is that it is human, its alive and there’s nothing obviously wrong with it, which is the best news you can hope for at this point.
-One of the things that they do is check for fluid in the baby’s spine, as well as taking some blood tests, so they can screen for things like Downs Syndrome and a list of other conditions that I’d never heard of.
+The good news is that it is human, it’s alive and there’s nothing obviously wrong with it, which is the best news you can hope for at this point.
+One of the things that they do is check for fluid in the baby’s spine, as well as taking some blood tests, so they can screen for things like genetic problems and a list of other conditions that I’d never heard of.

 It was at this point that m’wife got a little emotional, not just at seeing the baby for the first time, but at finally seeing proof that there was definitely a baby in there.
 Despite all the pregnancy tests and the blood tests, I think part of her still wasn’t convinced that she was actually pregnant!

 It’s probably worth noting that you have to buy the photos (in our case from a machine in the lobby) before the scan.
 Three pictures cost £10, which may seem like quite a lot for a grainy, blurry picture on a flimsy piece of paper, but I don’t think that stops most people from getting one!
 We wanted three because… well, I’m getting to that!